JacksonH44/SlideSleuth/README.md

-# TissueTango
+# SlideSleuth

 ## Description
-TissueTango is a tool to analyze large whole slide image (WSI) datasets of lung adenocarcinoma (LUAD) via feature extraction and unsupervised learning.
-Specifically, TissueTango uses each feature vector as an input to a variational autoencoder (VAE), then clusters made by the VAE are analyzed.
+SlideSleuth is a tool to analyze large whole slide image (WSI) datasets of lung adenocarcinoma (LUAD) via feature extraction and unsupervised learning.
+Specifically, SlideSleuth uses each slide image as input to a variational autoencoder (VAE), then clusters made by the VAE are analyzed.
 Within the clusters, we aim to identify biomarkers/cancer drivers for LUAD.

-The tool includes a pipeline that will tile each WSI in the dataset folder, then extract the feature vector for each tile image to a csv file.
-Once the feature vectors are clustered by the VAE, expert pathologists and scientists examine the clusters for patterns.
+The tool includes pipelines that prepare WSI datasets for both a supervised classifier and a variational autoencoder.

 Currently, the tool is still in active development.
 As of right now, only the data pipeline has been built.
-The development languages are Python and R. Pipelining and Development are done with the help of Tensorflow, Openslide, and the R package Bioconductor.
+The development languages are Python and R, and bash.
+Pipelining and development are done with the help of Tensorflow, Openslide, and the R package Bioconductor.
 Containerization is done with Apptainer (formerly Singularity).

 ## Table of Contents
 * [Installation Instructions](#install)